topy-yu/picinorder/README.md

 ==========

 ### short description:
-picinorder is used to organize pictures
+this tool is used to organize pictures

+### usage:

+1. change the value of source_path and target_path in main_basic.py and run main_basic.py

 ### requirements:
 1. copying